Larry Coyer: Denver Broncos

-Coyer began his Broncos coaching career as their linebackers coach from 2000-02.
+Coyer began his Broncos coaching career as their linebackers coach from 2000 to 2002.
 In Coyer's first year instructing Denver's linebackers in 2000, John Mobley and fellow linebacker Bill Romanowski finished first and second on the team in tackles (133 and 121) while Wilson ranked fourth (104).

 In his first year as the Broncos' defensive coordinator in 2003, Denver's defense allowed an average of only 277.1 yards per game.
 The team ranked fourth in the NFL, and earned its first postseason berth since 2000.
 Coyer, who also instructed the team's linebackers, worked closely with Wilson during his Pro Bowl season that saw him lead the Broncos in tackles (128) for the second consecutive year.

 In 2004, Coyer's defense featured two Pro Bowl selections: Lynch and Bailey, who also earned the first All-Pro nomination of his career after joining the Broncos in an offseason trade.
 Coyer aided in the development of rookie linebacker D.J.
 Williams, who became only the second Broncos rookie and the first in 32 years to lead the team in tackles (114).
 Along the way, Williams was the only 2004 rookie to be named AFC Defensive Player of the Week (Wk.
 16) and finished No. 3 in the NFL Defensive Rookie of the Year voting.

 On January 8, 2007, Coyer was released from the Denver Broncos after the 2006 season.
 His release was the result of a defensive meltdown in the second half of the season.
-On January 18, 2007 the Bucs hired him as their defensive line coach.
+On January 18, 2007, the Bucs hired him as their defensive line coach.